-The items were packed in white paper squiggles.
+The items were packed in shredded paper squiggles.

-The inside of the card listed each item, some info about the item, and the value.
+The back of the card listed each item, some info about the item, and the value.

 Everything in my box!

-What did you think of the December Petit Vour?
+What did you think of this month’s Petit Vour?
 I’d love to hear your thoughts on this box in the comments!